Types of Burrs by Machining Process

 Just joining us?
 Take a look at last week’s Deburring 101: Reasons Deburring is Crucial

-Burrs are not “one size fits all.”
-Burrs come in as many different types as there are machining processes and methods.
-Identifying burrs allows you to address not only removal processes but also the possibilities of preventing them from occurring in the first place.
-Examining the characteristics of the burrs will provide information that helps you find the best deburring solution.
+Identifying the type of burrs you are dealing with allows you to address not only the removal process, but ways of preventing them from forming in the first place.
+Examining the characteristics of burrs will provide information that helps you find the best deburring solution.

-We can further break down cutting burrs into these subgroups:
+Next, we can break down types of burrs even further into these subgroups:

 Rollover Burrs

-The most common type of burr, this is generally formed at exit, when the tool pushes/punches/pierces through and causes material to roll over the edge instead of shearing off.
+The most common type of burr, these are generally formed at exit, when the tool pushes/punches/pierces through and causes material to roll over the edge instead of shearing off.

 Tear Burrs